goksanisil23/OpenKitchen/SemSegRacer/Readme.md

 ```
 <img src="https://raw.githubusercontent.com/goksanisil23/OpenKitchen/main/SemSegRacer/resources/example_training_image.png" width=30% height=30%>

-Since each lane is rendered a different color, we can generate annotation mask on the fly according to rgb value of each pixel.
+Since each boundary and track section is rendered a different color, we can generate annotation mask on the fly according to rgb value of each pixel.
+We replace the green track section with the background color after we used the color value for annotation, so that the agent doesn't just learn to recognize colors but also the geometric relations.
 We also modify the final layer of the original deeplabv3 network so that it only produces 4 class probabilities at the end (left/right/drivable area/ none)
 ```sh
 python train_semseg.py
 ```